sebastienrichoz/TWEB-Interactive-Polls/README.md

 * As a "student", join a poll, answer multiple choice questions and watch the results once the question is closed by the "teacher"

 ## Preview
-[**https://interactive-polls.herokuapp.com**](https://interactive-polls.herokuapp.com/) (Basic functionnalities for now, just to have an idea about how navigation works and what you can do)
+[**https://pollak.herokuapp.com**](https://pollak.herokuapp.com) (Basic functionalities for now, just to have an idea about how navigation works and what you can do)

 ![alt text](https://github.com/damienrochat/TWEB-Interactive-Polls/blob/master/src/public/assets/img/dashboard.PNG "Dashboard")
 ![alt text](https://github.com/damienrochat/TWEB-Interactive-Polls/blob/master/src/public/assets/img/pollcreator.PNG "Poll creator")

-## Techonolies and frameworks used
+## Technologies and frameworks used
 The front-end project was generated with [Angular CLI](https://github.com/angular/angular-cli).

 This project uses the [MEAN stack](https://en.wikipedia.org/wiki/MEAN_(software_bundle)):